czi-finance/wrds_sample_code/README.md

 quit;
 ```

-6. For each firm-fiscal year, find the latest stock price and adjustment factor on/before the earnings announcement date.
+6. For each firm-fiscal year, find the latest stock price and share adjustment factor on/before the earnings announcement date.
-For each analyst forecast, find the latest adjustment factor on/before the *forecast* announcement date.
+For each analyst's forecast, find the latest adjustment factor on/before the *forecast* announcement date.
 ```sas
 proc sql;
 create table _tmp3 as